Portland DART School Site Information

 11456 NE Knott

-- Hand In Hand Psychiatric Day Treatment serves up to 22 children between the ages of three and eight who have been severely abused and neglected.
-Many maltreated children develop emotional and behavioral problems and the effects of these traumatic experiences are varied and unique to each child.
-An individually tailored service plan is implemented for each family and child after a thorough evaluation is conducted to assess the type and severity of the maltreatment.
-Factors that are assessed include the type and severity of maltreatment, age of onset, pattern of the maltreatment, environmental risks, child’s temperament, environmental resources available to the child and the strength of interpersonal relationships.
+- Hand In Hand Psychiatric Day Treatment serves up to 22 children between the ages of three and eight who have been abused and neglected.
+An individually tailored service plan is implemented for each family and child.
+Factors that are considered include the age of onset, environmental risks, child’s temperament, environmental resources available to the child and the strength of interpersonal relationships.

 - Day treatment services are provided year round, four hours per day for each child.
 The day treatment milieu is staffed by an interdisciplinary team that provides therapeutic activities integrated with Portland Public School DART Program educational services.
 Other ancillary services such as community based skill development, speech and language and occupational therapy services may be made available based on each child’s particular needs.

 - Culturally focused adolescent day treatment.
 In addition to support while on-site, youth regularly participate in community outings such as PE, Humane Society, Oregon Food Bank, etc. to practice appropriate social skills.

 3415 SE Powell

 - PRTS offers short-term, on-site psychiatric services for young people requiring 24-hour support for emotional and behavioral challenges.

 - PRTS is committed to providing mental and behavioral health stabilization and assess each child’s symptoms and needs in order to offer them the most effective treatment possible.

 - PRTS serve children and adolescents, ages 5 – 17, who are struggling with mental health challenges and are in need of 24-hour residential treatment.